-Instagram Explore Has Been Taken Over By Nature Posts & The Internet Is Freaking Out
+Instagram Explore Has Been Taken Over By Nature Posts Again — Is There Anything You Can Do?

 My Instagram Explore page is typically comprised of photos from Timothée Chalamet fan accounts, a video of at least one Real Housewife of New York City, and dogs who are best friends with other species (for example: chickens).
 But today, this all changed when I awoke to find my Instagram grid hijacked by a series of generic nature and travel photos.

 A seemingly benign glitch, yes, but an alarming one at that — what had become of my endless stream of Bravo content, reliably fed to me after so many steady years of following and keeping tabs on Andy Cohen's universe?
 Like me, the internet had feelings.
-(Also, apparently more people look at their Explore tabs than I realized.)
+(While in quarantine, what else is there to do but browse and refresh Instagram Explore?)

 Advertisement

+Instagram be trippin right now.
+Don’t they even understand the memes on my explore page are what keep me going #Quarantine #instagramfail pic.twitter.com/JgOcwXdSiS— Lupe (@Lupetheawesome) April 1, 2020

 It's a glitch that seemingly hasn't affected all Instagram users, and in my case, went away after I refreshed my Explore tab a few times (only to return again upon further refreshing).
-It's also, apparently, a thing that has happened in the past and was met with similar rage.
-In response last time, Facebook said a server bug caused it.
+It's also a thing that has happened in the past and was met with similar rage.
+In response, Facebook has said a server bug caused it.

-i’ve spent years training and moulding my instagram explore page to be food, cats, memes and art— itsjusthedy (@ItsJustHedy) May 29, 2019

 With Explore's recent makeover to include Stories and a new navigation bar with a Shopping tab, Instagram is clearly making moves towards even more curation and personalized content.
 Which is why today's glitch is all the more weird.
 If it's anything like last time, it will likely revert back to normal soon.
 But once it does, if you still want to give your Explore algorithm a makeover, there is a way to game it.
 If there's a photo in Explore that you don't like, you can click the ellipsis in the upper right hand corner and select "see fewer posts like this," which will inform your personal algorithm.

 But for now, if your Explore feed is still bombarded with nature posts, try to enjoy them — who knows, maybe they're what your grid has been missing.
+Maybe it's one big April Fools' Day joke?

 Advertisement